 PRODUCT LEAK TYPE VAPORS NATURAL GAS Gas Lighter than air and will generally rise and dissipate.
-May gather in a confined space and travel to a source of ignition.
-Will be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
-Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concentrations.
-Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.
+May gather in a confined space and travel to a source of ignition. mixtures with a warning and m gnited by heat, sparks or flames and will form explosive air.
+Vapors may cause dizziness or asphyxiation without nay be toxic if inhaled at high concentrations.
+Contact with gas s may cause burns, severe injury and/or frostbite.

 Barnes McKenzie

 Benson McLean

 Billings Morton

 Bowman Mountrail

 Burke Pembina

 Burleigh Ramsey

 Cass Richland

 Cavalier Slope

 Dunn Stark

 Eddy Stutsman

 Foster Walsh

 Golden Valley Ward

 Hettinger Williams

 Kidder